eclipse-hono/hono/site/content/dev-guide/java_client_consumer.md

 For simplicity, all configurations are defined as Java constants inside the class [HonoExampleConstants](https://github.com/eclipse/hono/blob/master/example/src/main/java/org/eclipse/hono/vertx/example/base/HonoExampleConstants.java).

 If you have Hono running in Docker under `localhost`, the example should work out of the box.

-Otherwise, please check and change the values to your needs (they are documented inside the class) and recompile them.
+Some configuration values can be overridden by providing them as property to the application.

+This includes the `host` and the `port` of the AMQP network.
+In the standard setup of Hono they should be configured to the [qdrouter](https://qpid.apache.org/components/dispatch-router/index.html) from the Apache Qpid project.
+In production scenarios this might be a large setup of AMQP routers, brokers, etc.

+Please refer to the class `HonoExampleConstants` to find out which part of the application can be configured by properties.

 ## Run the example

 The application waits for messages until you press any key or kill it.

-### Telemetry Data
+It is started by

-`$ mvn exec:java -Dexec.mainClass=org.eclipse.hono.vertx.example.HonoTelemetryConsumer`
+`$ mvn exec:java -Dexec.mainClass=org.eclipse.hono.vertx.example.HonoConsumer`

-All received telemetry data are printed to the console.

-### Event Data
+or - if e.g. the host of the AMQP network should be changed -

-`$ mvn exec:java -Dexec.mainClass=org.eclipse.hono.vertx.example.HonoEventConsumer`
+`$ mvn exec:java -Dexec.mainClass=org.eclipse.hono.vertx.example.HonoConsumer -Dconsumer.host=192.168.99.100`

+### Telemetry and Event messages

-All received event data are printed to the console.
+Depending on the logger configuration, all received downstream messages are printed to the console.

 Please note that consumers do not connect with Hono directly, but rather with an AMQP router network.
-In the standard setup of Hono this is the [qdrouter](https://qpid.apache.org/components/dispatch-router/index.html) from the Apache Qpid project.
-In production scenarios this might be a large setup of AMQP routers, brokers, etc.

 ### Command and Control

 By using a helper class provided by Hono, a callback in the application code is invoked when a downstream message was received that signals the device will stay connected to the protocol adapter for some time (see [Device notifications]({{< relref "concepts/device-notifications.md" >}}) for details).

-Inside this callback an arbitrary simple command is sent down to the device and the response is written to `System.out`.
+Inside this callback an arbitrary simple command is sent down to the device (once or periodically) and the response is logged to the console.

-Note that for Hono 0.6 this only works for the HTTP protocol adapter.

 ### Encryption of communication